 At Holy Trinity we achieve high standards in reading because we expect every child to leave us with the ability and aptitude to read well and comprehend text according to the outcomes expected by the end of year 6 curriculum.
 We offer a wide range of reading scheme materials across the school including Oxford Reading Tree, Treetops and Bug club.
 Reading books are grouped in to 'book bands' and children work within bands according to age and ability.
 In the early years and throughout KS1 children learn to read phonetically and learn to read most key sight words.
 This enables them to progress through the early part of book bands at a quick pace until they become increasingly fluent readers and are able to better discuss and understand different types of text.
 Throughout KS2 the books become lengthy and the teachers slow the pace of book changing them down so they can work through the textbooks methodically and develop life long reading skills.
 This places focus on the development of word meaning, text understanding and the writers purpose for using specific words and phrases amongst other things.
 Children who find texts easy or difficult to comprehend or process may access a different band to their class peers.
 Teachers do not believe in racing the children through book bands but rather concentrate on understanding and unpicking text so reading is relevant, linked to personal experiences and themes, is enjoyable and develops a sense of pace and enthusiasm.
 Our aim is that children see reading as a learning tool but also as an activity that generates great pleasure.

 PE, physical education and sport are an important part of a child's development.
-Therefore, we’re supporting our capacity of PE and activity at Holy Trinity each year, by investing in the School Sport Partnership which will increase opportunity for our pupils to participate in physical activity and competition.
+Therefore, we’re supporting our capacity of PE and activity at Holy Trinity each year, by investing in local cluster sporting events which will increase opportunity for our pupils to participate in physical activity and competition.

 Delivery of high-quality PE across the school is providing our pupils with greater opportunities to learn through active teaching, supported by our new and evolving facilities, which provide an excellent platform for develop physically literate pupils.